Dhairya3391/wallpaper-analyzerV2/presentation.md

 ## Unique Selling Points

-- Handles thousands of images with ease—scalable and robust.
+- Handles thousands of images with ease—scalable and robust
-- No manual sorting—AI does the heavy lifting.
+- No manual sorting—AI does the heavy lifting
-- Real-time feedback and beautiful, modern UI.
+- Real-time feedback and beautiful, modern UI
-- Works on all major platforms (Windows, macOS, Linux, FreeBSD).
+- Works on all major platforms (Windows, macOS, Linux)
-- Highly configurable for power users and researchers.
+- Highly configurable for power users and researchers
-- Open source and extensible.
+- Open source and extensible

 ---